-Once they are satisfied that everything is working correctly, it is time to migrate WordPress site from localhost to live server.
+Once they are satisfied that everything is working correctly, it is time to migrate the WordPress site from localhost to the live server.

 Developing at localhost allows the dev team to continue to tinker with the code while the business continues without any downtime.
 Once the codebase has been thoroughly tested, moving it to the live server is a simple step.